10 Winter Outdoor Activities for the Family

 With early nights you can easily get out and about after dark now.
 This makes it an ideal time to start learning about the stars.
 If you head out of the city on a clear night, you don’t even need a telescope and should be able to see the brightest stars quite clearly.
 If you have no clue what you’re looking at, there are some awesome GPS-based star maps that can give you an idea of exactly what you’re looking at and you can learn together.

 Trains run all year round!
 If you have a child who enjoys the excitement of a train, find a fun spot, a bridge or a station where you can sit and watch.
 You can make note of the type of train if they’re interested.
-Take a flask with hot drinks in it to stay warm.
+Take a flask with hot drinks in it to stay warm and you might find this winter outdoor activity gets addictive!

 Winter has tons of local events.
 There are craft markets, Christmas fairs, rides and usually ice skating rinks in all the major cities.
 Take the time to check out where your local ones are because there is definitely a lot of winter entertainment available, especially in the run up to Christmas.

-This is fun and educational!
+This is a fun and educational winter activity that you can do indoors and then move outdoors when you’re ready.
 Your own home-made weather station in the garden can tell you humidity, rainfall, temperature, wind direction, wind speed and air pressure.
 And you can do it all with easily obtainable household goods!
 Making it will add hours of fun for you, but then it’s encouragement to get out into the garden every day and check it.

 There is a free PDF available on the NOAA (National Oceanic and Atmospheric Administration) website that details step-by-step how to create and use a home-made weather station.
 Although it’s created by an American Institute, it’ll work anywhere.